shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 ### Step 1: Installing WSL
 Before you can run **OpenFOAM**, you’ll need to install `wsl` which allows Windows users to run a Linux environment directly on Windows, without the overhead of a traditional virtual machine.

-1. Open `PowerShell` as "Administrator":
+1. Open `PowerShell` as 'Administrator':
-   - Right-click on the "Start" button and select "Windows PowerShell (Admin)".
+   - Right-click on the 'Start' button and select 'Windows PowerShell (Admin)'.
 2. List available Linux distributions:
    - To see what distributions are available for download, type:
      ```bash